My 21-day sugar detox is officially over!

 My fav oil to use is macadamia nut with Mount Zero Lemon Infused Olive Oil.
 Delish!

 I mentioned this in my 4 ways to rock your 21dsd post a few weeks back.
 And alas I will say it again

 Preparation is Vital

 This could be from reading material, preparing meal lists or just getting things ready the night before.

 .16.
 Always read labels

-Then re read them.
+Then re-read them.
 It is so easy to overlook something.
-I bought a Darikay soup from Coles, and it was beautiful, but it had chickpea’s.
-Which are compliant on level 1, not level 3.
-Needless to say I still ate the soup, just not the chickpeas.
+I bought a Darikay soup from Coles, and it was beautiful, but it had chickpeas.
+Which are compliant with level 1, not level 3.
+Needless to say, I still ate the soup, just not the chickpeas.

 .17.
 My running got worse before it got better

 I knew this was going to happen.
 As the same thing happened when I did Whole30 for the first time.
 It was a combination of being tired, and not using sugar as a source of fuel.

 So when did it get better?
 Yeah, day 21 go figure.